dominicks12/Double-Solitaire/ProgressUpdates.md

 ### Any blocking issues/challenges that need to be addressed
 * The game board needs to be developed alongside the logic of the game

+# Comments
+1. Make sure you push code to master often.
+As long as you get done with one part, push the completed code to master and move on to the next rather than waiting to finish a big chunk then push